A Washer and Dryer Prompts a Bathroom Remodel

 After: The couple posted their renovation project to Sweeten, with the plan to increase the bathroom’s square footage by taking space from a nearby alcove.
 Stylistically, the duo decided to keep it pretty simple, but also honor the industrial vibes of the building and the apartment.
 They were matched with a general contractor, who Sweeten shared was already working on another project in the same building.
 “That was a large factor in us deciding to go with him for the renovation,” Ashleigh said.

 From the onset, the contractor knew timing was tight—since the couple had to be out of their rental in the Financial District by a non-negotiable deadline.
 “Right off the bat, he told us to only consider items that were in stock and not special order so that we could avoid unnecessary delays, which definitely guided us down a somewhat limited path when selecting tile, fixtures, etc. He was also very helpful in making design suggestions, such as what direction the herringbone tile should be installed, how many recessed lights we needed, door/molding choices, etc,” Ashleigh shared.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The homeowner’s first decision?
 The unfinished wood vanity with a Carrara marble top.
 From there, they chose the aged brass and gunmetal fixtures, classic white subway tiles, and navy paint for the walls.